ibm-ncee-bobathons/bobathon-hungary/Lab 3 - Building an event-driven agentic AI system with Apache Kafka on Confluent Cloud and watsonx Orchestrate/README.md

 ![Publishing Messages with Bob](images/Confluent_IMAGE_10.png)

 ## Step 3.
-Create API keys for Watsonx Orchestrate
+Create API key and service URI for Watsonx Orchestrate

 Navigate to IBM Cloud and sign in to your dedicated Watsonx Orchestrate demo environment. https://cloud.ibm.com